MatthewHiggins2017/BIO726P/docs/practicals/pt-4-map-call.md

       ls input/reads/*fq.gz | cut -d '/' -f 3 | cut -d '.' -f 1 | sort | uniq > tmp/names.txt
       ```

+      Lets break this command down to understand what is going on:

+      * `ls input/reads/*fq.gz`: Lists the paths of all files in input/reads/ that end with fq.gz`
+      * `cut -d '/' -f 3` : Split the path using `/` as the deliminator and take the 3rd element (aka just the file name).
+      * `cut -d '.' -f 1` : Split the output using `.` as the deliminator and take 1st elemnt (sample name )
+      * `sort` sort the resulting list alphabetically
+      * `uniq` remove duplicate lines in the out (aka only 1 entry per sample).

       Then, run **bowtie2** on each sample, this will take a few minutes:

       ```